pestphp/pest-plugin-mutate/WIP.md

 - [ ] Awesome docs

 # Known Bugs
-- [ ] Test filtering may not work with underlying PHPUnit tests?
 - [ ] Make test filtering more stable.
 For example "for all .ch domains" does not work
 - [ ] Fix parallel for Laravel (set proper ENV variables)